rahulanandsharma/motech_miniproject/README.md

 	A demo of this Function is available in directory temp.

 4.)
-A new Function created in file defined_function.java
+A new Function created in file translator.java

 ex usage